Shine Scholars Studentship Award 2022

-We are delighted to announce the launch of a new studentship award to help address the lack of representation of Black British Students at Doctoral level.
+We are delighted to announce the launch of ten new studentship awards to increase the representation of Black British students at Doctoral level at Surrey.

 Duration3.5 years funded